-• You want to perform a thermomechanical calculation, but you are using a user defined material subroutine (Sections 8.5 and 8.6) which is not suitable for parallelization.
-You can make maximum use of parallelization (e.g. for the calculation of viewfactors) by setting the variable OMP\NUM\THREADS to the maximum number of cores on your system, and prevent parallelization of the material tangent and stress calculation step by setting CCX\NPROC\RESULTS to 1.
+- For some reason the function sysconf does not work on your computer system and leads to a segmentation fault.
+You can prevent using the function by defining the maximum number of cores explicitly using the NUMBER_OF_CPUS environment variable - You want to perform a thermomechanical calculation, but you are using a user defined material subroutine (Sections 8.5 and 8.6) which is not suitable for parallelization.
+You can make maximum use of parallelization (e.g. for the calculation of viewfactors) by setting the variable OMP_NUM_THREADS to the maximum number of cores on your system, and prevent parallelization of the material tangent and stress calculation step by setting CCX_NPROC_RESULTS to 1.